 Temecula Valley is nowadays one of the most popular tourist destinations in Southern California.
-This region’s charm is the result of top-quality wines, a picturesque landscape and the unique wine tours that lure tourists worldwide.
+This region’s charm is the result of top-quality wines, a picturesque landscape, and unique wine tours that lure tourists worldwide.

 History of Temecula in a Nutshell